r10r-org/doctester/doctester-core/src/site/markdown/developer/getting_started.md

 - Make sure you are following the code style below.
 - Add your changes to changelog.md and your name to team.md.

-Then send us a pull request and you become a happy member of the Doctester family :)
+Then send us a pull request and you become a happy member of the DocTester family :)

 Code style